lekakenycollins8/charles-chiva-tutorhub-website/docs/chat-system-plan.md

 1. **Functionality Testing**
    - Contact form validation works correctly
    - Form submissions are stored in the database
-   - Email notifications are sent to admin
-   - Confirmation emails are sent to users
    - Form handles errors gracefully

 2. **UI/UX Testing**